maomaozi/auth2api/README.md

 The server starts on `http://127.0.0.1:8317` by default.
 On first run, an API key is auto-generated and saved to `config.yaml`.

-If the configured Claude account is temporarily cooled down after upstream rate limiting, auth2api now returns `429 Rate limited on the configured account` instead of a generic `503`.
+If every configured Claude account is temporarily cooled down after upstream rate limiting, auth2api returns `429 Rate limited on the configured account` instead of a generic `503`.

 ## Configuration